Skip to content

 ts

-// Will throw on invalid channel name
+// Will throw on invalid channel name or if the channel disallows range updates

 function setMeasurementRanges(